hackclub/hackclub/workshops/personal_website/README.md

 }
 ```

-Now be sure to **Run** if you haven't already so that the URL gives the most recent version of your website.
+Now be sure to **Run** to get the most recent version of your website.
 Ah, it is truly beautiful to behold.

 ![](img/celebrate_harry_potter.gif)